Scrambling and Entangling Spinning Particles: Introduction

 In addition to being the generating function for physical observables, the eikonal phase can also be viewed as the resummation of ladder diagrams in the classical approximation~\cite{Levy:1969cr,Amati:1987uf,DiVecchia:2019myk,DiVecchia:2020ymx}.
 Currently the eikonal phase has been calculated up to the third Post-Minkowskian(PM) order for non-spinning binary systems~\cite{Parra-Martinez:2020dzs,DiVecchia:2021bdo,Heissenberg:2021tzo}, and the quadratic order in spin vectors at the second PM order for spinning black holes~\cite{Jakobsen:2021zvh,Jakobsen:2022fcj}.
 The radiation reaction contribution to the eikonal is also studied up to the third PM order for the spinning case~\cite{Alessio:2022kwv} using the leading soft theorem~\cite{DiVecchia:2021ndb}.
-Moreover, the amplitude has been calculated up to the fifth order in spin at the second PM order in for spinning binary systems~\cite{Bern:2020buy,Bern:2022kto,Chen:2021qkk}, from which the 2PM eikonal phase can be extracted.\footnote{Recently there have also been related works on the Compton scattering involving Kerr black holes at the second PM order~\cite{Aoude:2022trd,Aoude:2022thd}.}
+Moreover, the amplitude has been calculated up to the fifth order in spin at the second PM order in for spinning binary systems~\cite{Bern:2020buy,Bern:2022kto,Chen:2021qkk}, from which the 2PM eikonal phase can be extracted.\footnote{For the non-spinning case, the amplitude is available at 4PM~\cite{Bern:2021yeh}.
+Recently there have also been related works on the Compton scattering involving Kerr black holes at the second PM order~\cite{Aoude:2022trd,Aoude:2022thd}.}

 It is curious in this semi-classical limit whether one can dig out remnants of quantum effects.
 One potentially fruitful line of considerations makes use of tools in quantum information theory.
 For example it has been suggested that should gravitational interaction increase the entanglement between interacting particles, that would certainly suggest that gravity must not be a {\it local operation and classical communication } (LOCC)\footnote{There are controversies questioning if generation of entanglement by gravity is a sufficient smoking gun for the quantum nature of gravity.
 Currently it still appears possible that if for sufficiently short wavelength of the mediating gravitational wave the quantum nature of gravity might still be tested.
 A list of papers could be found in \cite{vedral_ans}. } \cite{Bose:2017nin, Marletto:2017kzi}.
 This line of thought induced many studies of entanglement property of the S-matrix, which focused particularly on the generation of entanglement in a scattering process, for example in \cite{Cervera-Lierta:2017tdt, Beane:2018oxh, Afik:2020onf}.
 (For a cute use of the relative entropy see also \cite{Bose:2020shm}).
 Pertaining to gravitational interaction, more recently, it was found numerically that the generation of entanglement between two scattered spinning particles is minimal at minimal coupling in a good range of kinematic space based on the eikonal approximation~\cite{Aoude:2020mlg,Chen:2021huj}.